yashasip7/Fresher-Coding-Assessment/README.md

 - SwiftUI
 - Jetpack Compose

 You are not required to use one of the above - you are free to use any framework or language of your choice.
-If however you are using something not on the list above, please include clear instructions on how to run your project.
+If, however, you are using something not on the list above, please include clear instructions on how to run your project.

 Put your solution within the specific folder of your problem.
 For example, if you are working on `music`, please put your entire solution under the `music` folder.
 If you put it at the root of the repository, or in any place other than the relevant problem folder, your solution will not be considered.